Ovundiano/Adapted-Mind/README.md

 ### Content

- - The inspiration was gotten from my daugter to make learning easier for her.
+ - The inspiration was gotten from my daugter, to make learning of alphabets easy for her.
+ - The name of the game "Adapted Mind" was gotten from [Adapted Mind](https://www.adaptedmind.com/)

  ### Media

+ - The Apple image was gotten from [artplants](https://www.artplants.eu/artificial-apple-adalbero-green-3-1-8cm-o3-1-8cm.html)

+ - The banana image was gotten from [amazon](https://www.amazon.co.uk/Best-Artificial-Fruit-Veg-Bananas/dp/B00I5L4PU2/ref=asc_df_B00I5L4PU2/?tag=googshopuk-21&linkCode=df0&hvadid=345485807433&hvpos=&hvnetw=g&hvrand=5658211242454132803&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=20479&hvtargid=pla-788077859243&mcid=9a4b198a44553ecbbac14b01f5eb3ca2&th=1)

+ - The cat image was gotten from []